thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

         </script>
     ```

-1. Modify the existing `<body>` tag to add an attribute `onload` and set it to call the `init()` function.
-This is what will trigger the function, after the rest of the page has been loaded.
+1. Modify the `<body>` start tag as shown.
+It will trigger the function, after the rest of the page has been loaded.
     ```html
     <body onload="init()">
     ```

-1. In `<body>`, add this line of code, notice the div element has an attribute of name, this is what the JavaScript will target with your name.
+1. In `<body>`, add this line of code,
     ```html
     <div id="name"></div>
     ```
+    Notice the div element has an attribute of id, with a value of name. this is what the JavaScript will target.

 1. Save and then open the file in the Chrome browser and check that your name is displayed.
 You can right-click the html file and choose open in browser, or use the shortcut ALT-B (i you have installed the Open In Browser extension).
 The first time you use `Open in Browser` you will be prompted for which browser to set as the default.